 Getting Good Reviews For HVAC Services

-We know that consumer behavior shows that folks are more likely to call a service provider with lots of reviews, but a mid-to-high star rating, versus a company that has just a handful of reviews, even if they’re all five stars.
-So the quantity weights Google rankings, too, whether the reviews are made on your GMB page or elsewhere.
+We know that consumer behavior shows that folks are likelier to call a service provider with lots of reviews, but a mid-to-high star rating, versus a company with just a handful of reviews, even if they’re all five stars.
+So the quantity weighs Google rankings, too, whether the reviews are made on your GBP page or elsewhere.

 Other Citation Sites for Heating and Cooling Repairs